 Percentage of students who attend post-secondary institutions outside of Canada

 Number of students in the past 5 years that that attended one of Harvard, Yale, Princeton, University of Pennsylvania, Dartmouth, Brown, Columbia, Cornell, Stanford, University of Chicago, Oxford or Cambridge (UK)

 Maple Leaf World Schools - Canada Graduates’ Post-Secondary Studies:

 Aggregate of All Schools’ Post-Secondary Studies:

-Maple Leaf World School – KPU proudly welcomes your child to British Columbia, Canada.
-The school is situated within Kwantlen Polytechnic University’s Richmond campus and is surrounded by a multitude of community centers, libraries, restaurants, and shopping malls.
-The cities of Richmond and Vancouver have many wonderful places to explore which our students take advantage of through our weekend activity program.
+Maple Leaf World School – TRU proudly welcomes your child to British Columbia, Canada.
+The school is situated within Thompson River's University's Kamloops campus and is surrounded by community centers, libraries, restaurants, and shopping malls.
+The city of Kamloops has many wonderful places to explore which our students take advantage of through our weekend activity program.
 The school’s learning environment and facilities are outstanding and will provide for a safe and nurturing atmosphere for your child ’s learning.
-Student have access to state-of-the-art cafeteria, computer, gym, and science lab facilities within the university campus.
+Student have access to state-of-the-art cafeteria, computer labs, gym, and science lab facilities within the university campus.
 For academically gifted students, our University Advance Start program allows students to enroll in 1st year university courses while completing their high school diploma.
 Our goal is to ensure that your child’s transition to Canada is both smooth and successful.
-On behalf of our entire faculty, we warmly welcome your family to Maple Leaf World School – KPU.
+On behalf of our entire faculty, we warmly welcome your family to Maple Leaf World School – TRU.